 Biodegradable Antimicrobials: Biodegradable antimicrobials focus on utilizing environmentally friendly materials such as chitosan and cellulose.
 These materials are incorporated with antimicrobial agents like nanoparticles or bacteriocins.
 This integration helps enhance shelf life and reduce food waste while minimizing pollution.

 Antimicrobial additives are playing an increasingly vital role in creating safer and healthier environments across several sectors.
-The antimicrobial companies at the forefront of this shift are constantly innovating to develop more effective and responsible solutions.
+The antimicrobial additives market companies at the forefront of this shift are constantly innovating to develop more effective and responsible solutions.
 With growing awareness about microbial threats, the demand for products with built-in antimicrobial protection is expected to rise.